Whips66/Spanish/README.md

 - 🎯 **Four Question Types** (25% each):
   - Conjugation questions: Conjugate verbs for given tense and pronoun
   - Identify tense questions: Identify which tense a conjugated verb is using
-  - Identify pronoun questions: Determine which pronoun matches the conjugation
+  - Identify pronoun questions: Determine which pronoun matches the conjugation (accepts multiple answers when forms are identical)
   - Identify infinitive questions: Match a conjugation to its base verb
 - ⚡ **Instant Feedback**: Immediate confirmation with encouraging messages and tense usage explanations
 - 💡 **Smart Hints**: Context-aware hints for wrong answers (regular verb patterns, irregular verb tips, pronoun clues)
+- 🔍 **Smart Answer Recognition**: Automatically accepts all valid answers when conjugations are ambiguous (e.g., "yo hablaba" = "él/ella hablaba")
 - 🌟 **50 Common Verbs**: Practice the most frequently used Spanish verbs
 - 📚 **10 Tenses**: Comprehensive coverage including simple, compound, and subjunctive tenses
 - 📱 **Responsive Design**: Works great on desktop and mobile devices